microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/manageddevice-bulkrestorecloudpc.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Restore multiple Cloud PC devices with a single request that includes Intune managed device IDs and a restore point date and time.
+Restore multiple Cloud PC devices with a single request that includes the IDs of Intune managed devices and a restore point date and time.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).